carlosjhr64/gtk2passwordapp/README.txt

 middle mouse button click.
 Right click on an entry box to paste the username (via the clipboard's menu).

+Lastly, do not edit
+	~/.gtk2passwordapp-1/passphrase.txt
+It's used to "salt" the password... without it, one will not be able to decrypt the datafile.

 For full documentation and comments, see